TheThinkingHome/Automations/blueprints/template/system_stability.md

 A brand-new package file needs a full Home Assistant restart to register the first time.
 After that, changes to the file only need a quick reload through Developer Tools, YAML, Reload Template Entities.
 If you put the block in `configuration.yaml` directly under an existing `template:` key, you can skip the restart and just reload template entities.

 When it comes up you will have a `binary_sensor.system_stable`.
-Watch it in Developer Tools, States: it will be `unknown` until the first time HA fully restarts.
-On the next HA restart, you will see it stay `unknown` during the loading phase, stay `unknown` during the `delay_on` window after `homeassistant: start` fires (typically when the "Home Assistant has restarted" toast appears at the bottom of the UI), and then flip to `on`.
-From that point it reads `on` for the rest of the session, until the next HA restart.
+Watch it in Developer Tools, States: it will read `unknown` until the first HA shutdown-restart cycle.
+On that first shutdown, the sensor flips to `off`.
+After HA comes back up, it stays `off` during the loading phase, stays `off` during the `delay_on` window after `homeassistant: start` fires (typically when the "Home Assistant has restarted" toast appears at the bottom of the UI), and then flips to `on`.
+From that point it reads `on` for the rest of the session, until the next HA shutdown flips it back to `off`.
 That is the full lifecycle.

 ## A Small Note on Why the System Is Not Stable Yet